MatanOligo/homeboy/README.md

   <img src="assets/demo.svg" alt="Homeboy demo" width="420"/>
 </p>

-Control a fully functional computer with AI from your phone.
+Control a fully functional computer, or remote machine, with AI from your phone.

 Install any Software/CLI you need and the bot could run it for you — remotely, conversationally, instantly or scheduled, no limits.